litmie/WWW-application-SFSUQuad/credentials/README.md

     5. Once you're in a console, go to 'Compute Engine' and you should see our instance with 34.66.133.23 IP
     6. Press 'SSH' button

-4. Database URL or IP and port used: TBA
+4. Database URL or IP and port used: DB is hosted on the server using the default ports
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username: TBA
+5. Database username (for now): root
-6. Database password: TBA
+6. Database password (for now): password
-7. Database name (basically the name that contains all your tables): TBA
+7. Database name (basically the name that contains all your tables): prototypedb
 8. Instructions on how to use the above information.

 # Most important things to Remember